-HOW: In order to apply for SISTEM, applicant must be a high school student in a Southern Nevada.
+HOW: In order to apply for SISTEM, applicants must be a high school student in Southern Nevada.
 Students should be committed to attending all the sessions.

-The application period for Spring 2018 will open January 9, 2018 and applications will be accepted until January 29, 2018.
-If accepted into the SISTEM program with an emphasis in the Bachelor degrees program for Spring 2021, students will be notified by February 7th.
-This will be the last semester the SISTEM program will be offered.
-For your application to be considered complete, please mail in your Parent Agreement form and Liability form via USPS and postmarked by the application deadline.
+The application period for the program with the emphasis in Bachelor degrees opens January 27th, 2021.
+Applications will be accepted until February 15th, 2021.
+If accepted into the SISTEM program with an emphasis in the Bachelor degrees program for Spring 2021, students will be notified by February 18th, 2021.
+For your application to be considered complete, please mail in your Parent Agreement form and Photo Release form via USPS and postmarked by the application deadline.
 You can also scan and email your documents to the SISTEM program manager, Randy Moreno, at firstname.lastname@example.org so long as it is by the deadline.

 WHY: Not only will you get valuable hands-on experience in a variety of different STEM fields, your name will also be put into a raffle for a prize.
 Even if you do not win a raffle prize, you will not be going home empty-handed.
 You will receive UNLV SWAG for just being a part of this incredible program.

 Complete the above online application form AND please send both the Parent Agreement Form and the Photo Release Form through EITHER email or USPS postmarked mail by Monday, February 15th, 2021.
 If sent by email, the completed forms should be scanned and sent to the program manager, Randy Moreno at firstname.lastname@example.org.
 If by postmarked mail, to this address:”

 c/o Dr. Erica Marti

 University of Nevada, Las Vegas

 A: STEM is an acronym that stands for Science, Technology, Engineering and Mathematics.